Read about our update schedules here.

 Continuity Planning

 A key to business resilience is continuity planning, which focuses on how to enable people and systems to function through issues caused by an unplanned event.
 Business continuity plans (BCPs) take a people-oriented view of how to keep processes moving forward through crisis.
-Technical aspects of continuity planning are contained in the disaster recovery portions of a BCP.
-For more on this topic, see Technology Continuity.
+Technical aspects of continuity planning are contained in the disaster-recovery portions of a BCP.
+See Technology Continuity.

-Without adequate continuity plans, your organization may be paralyzed in the event of a crisis or system outage.
+Without adequate continuity plans, your organization may now know how to act—and therefore not act at all—during a crisis or system outage.
 Ineffective continuity planning can have catastrophic impact on customers, stakeholders, and business.
 In the wake of an adverse event, each moment that passes without maintaining or recovering critical processes risks financial damage, reputational damage, employee safety, and even regulatory compliance.

 You can build better continuity planning into your systems by focusing your efforts in three areas: defining business continuity for Salesforce, planning for technology continuity, and building backup and restore capabilities.